jesimone57/python-cheat-sheet/README.md

 engineers.discard('Jack')  # removes element from set if present

 print (engineers)   # -> {'Jane', 'Janice', 'Bob', 'John'}

+d = {1, 2, "key": "val"}	# syntax error because d is neither a set nor a dictionary.
+It has to be one or the other.
 </pre>

 ### Data Type Conversion